 An outsider is a person who quite simply does not fit in with existence-as-we-know-it.

-Why Do I Feel Like an Outsider Looking In?
+Why Do I Feel Like An Outsider Looking In?

-In fact, I was practically raised being taught that I was an “alien on this earth,” and that Jesus could come back at any time and take me to my “true home” in heaven.
-So since the time I was born I have been indoctrinated with this idea.
+In fact, I was practically hand-fed since birth with the idea that I was an “alien on this earth,” and that Jesus could come back at any time and take me to my “true home” in heaven.
+(Yep … enough said.)
+Yet the feeling of being an outsider runs much deeper than religious brainwashing or being classed as one of the “unpopular kids” in school.

-Yet the feeling of being an outsider runs much deeper than religious brainwashing or being classed as one of the “unpopular kids” as a child.
-This feeling of being an outsider looking in is intrinsic, subterranean, and seemingly fundamental to my experience as a human.
+To me, this feeling of being an outsider looking in is something intrinsic, subterranean, and seemingly fundamental to my experience of being a human.

 And I know that you feel it too …